-The celebratory mood continued as the families walked over to a row of parked cars with their folding chairs and coolers while chatting with each other.
+The celebratory mood continued as the families walked over to a row of cars parked along the street with their folding chairs and coolers while chatting with each other.
 They slowly loaded everything in while still conversing, then got into their cars.
 Carla rolled down her window.
 “So I’ll see you at my place?” she asked Christine.

 “Sure,” Jason nodded.

-“Yeah, I know,” Jason said as they arrived at his car.
-“Just me overreacting,” he said sullenly.
+“You don’t have to sweat it,” Jason said as they arrived at his car.

-Jason started his car, backed up into the street, and drove off without saying anything.
+Jason backed up into the street and silently drove off.

 Jason drove along with the exiting traffic.
-“I know.”
+“I’m not upset.”